oracle/weblogic-kubernetes-operator/documentation/staging/content/quickstart/create-domain.md

        --from-literal=password=my_runtime_password
     ```

-    The above commands create secrets named `sample-domain1-weblogic-credentials` and `sample-domain1-runtime-encryption-secret` used in the sample domain YAML file.
-If you want to use different secret names, then update the sample doman YAML file accordingly.
+    The above two commands create secrets named `sample-domain1-weblogic-credentials` and `sample-domain1-runtime-encryption-secret` used in the sample domain YAML file.
+If you want to use different secret names, then you will need to update the sample doman YAML file accordingly in the next step.

-1. Use one of the two following options to create the domain.
+1. Use one of the following two options to create the domain.
    - **Option 1**: If you decided to use the ready-made, off-the-shelf auxiliary image and skipped the optional [create auxiliary image]({{< relref "/quickstart/create-auxiliary-image.md" >}}) section, then create the domain using following command to apply the sample domain resource.

        ```shell
        $ kubectl apply -f https://raw.githubusercontent.com/oracle/weblogic-kubernetes-operator/main/kubernetes/samples/resources/mii-aux-image-domain.yaml
        ```

-      You can download the WLS Domain YAML file using the below command to a file called `/tmp/quickstart/mii-aux-image-domain.yaml` or similar and make any changes before running the `kubectl apply` command.
+      You can download the WLS Domain YAML file using the following command to a file called `/tmp/quickstart/mii-aux-image-domain.yaml` or similar and make any changes before running the `kubectl apply` command.

       ```shell
       $ curl -m 120 -fL https://raw.githubusercontent.com/oracle/weblogic-kubernetes-operator/main/kubernetes/samples/resources/mii-aux-image-domain.yaml -o /tmp/quickstart/mii-aux-image-domain.yaml